d12frosted/elpa-mirror/gnu/trie-readme.txt

 Quick Overview
 --------------
-A trie is a data structure used to store keys that are ordered sequences of elements (vectors, lists or strings in Elisp; strings are by far the most common), in such a way that both storage and retrieval are space- and time-efficient.
+A trie is a data structure used to store keys that are ordered sequences of elements (vectors, lists, or strings in Elisp; strings are by far the most common), in such a way that both storage and retrieval are space- and time-efficient.
 But, more importantly, a variety of more advanced queries can also be performed efficiently: for example, returning all strings with